-Leica M4 -P is regarded as not the best Leica M camera
+4. Leica M4 -P: Not the best Leica M camera?

 - The M4-P saw the start of Leica using precision parts as part of a cost reduction program and it is said the M4 and later Ms are not as smooth as the earlier Leica M3 and Leica M2

-- The Leica M4-P has zinc top and base plates not the traditional brass plates
+- Leica M4-P has zinc top and base plates not the traditional brass plates

 - The Leica M4-P was built in Midland, Canada not Germany to save cost (with an exception to those cameras made in the last year of production when production was moved back to Wetzlar, Germany in 1986 before being replaced by the Leica M6)

-- The Leica M4-P has no lightmeter but is otherwise similar to a Leica M6 so why not just buy a M6
+- Leica M4P lightmeter?
+No, but is otherwise it’s similar to a Leica M6 so why not just buy a M6

-- The Leica M4-P has a “cluttered” viewfinder with too many framelines (vs. the older Leica M3 and M2) but is the same viewfinder as the Leica M6
+- Leica M4 P has a “cluttered” viewfinder with too many framelines (vs. the older Leica M3 and M2) but is the same viewfinder as the Leica M6

 I guess I don’t really need another camera but I managed to construct a good argument for the purchase!
 Here is a summary of the Leica M4-P vs. my other Leica M cameras.

 The Leica M3 viewfinder does not have 28mm or 35mm framelines and does not have a hotshoe so I can’t use the M3 with flash triggers and off camera flash.
 The M3 also has the slower to use film take up spool and rewind knob (meaning it takes more time to load and unload film) which is not ideal if working fast at a Leica wedding or on location with a model / client.

 The Leica M2 viewfinder does not have 28mm framelines for accurate framing with the Leica Elmarit-M 28mm ASPH.
 (I have just used the entire M2 viewfinder field of view as 28mm to guesstimate to date).
 The M2 like the M3 does not have a hotshoe so I can’t use it with flash triggers and off camera flash.
 The M2 like the M3 also has the slower to use film take up spool and rewind knob which are not ideal if working quickly.

 The Leica M2 is arguably better built and smoother to operate than the Leica M4-P but because I use flash I chose the Leica M4-P.

 The Leica M4-P is basically the same as my Leica M6 Classic, just without a built-in light meter.
 The same viewfinder/ framelines, same zinc top plate and base plate, the same film rewind knob and film loading .

-My Leica M6 currently jams at around 25 exposures so I bulk load my own film so not to waste the last 10 or so shots on a standard 36 exposure roll of film.
-It can be repaired but other than that the M6 is a great camera and I use the M6 perhaps the most of my analogue film M cameras because of the hotshoe.
-The faster to operate film rewind crank is also a great help.
+My Leica M6 currently jams at around 25 exposures.
+I bulk load my own 25 exposure film so not to waste the last 10 or so shots on a standard 36 exposure roll of film.
+It can be repaired but other than that the M6 is a great camera.
+I use the M6 perhaps second most of my analogue film M cameras because of the hotshoe, after the M4-P. The faster to operate film rewind crank is also a great help.